Shubh587/AI-Sudoku-Solver/README.md

 *Raw data in runtime_test folder

 *Note: We undertsand that the runtime for each puzzle will vary between computer to computer; however, the test was done to demonstrate the overall efficiency of the newer algorithm implementation.

+The frontend of the web app was developed in HTML and CSS, while the backend was developed using Python/Flask.
+The web app was hosted on GitHub pages and deployed using AWS.